 Betting on Dota 2 and CS:GO: what you need to know

 What do you need to know about eSports betting?
-We will talk about the most important examples of bets on Dota 2 and CS:GO.
+How can you know which bets to make and when?
+We will talk about two of the most popular esports games including bets on Dota 2 and CS:GO.

 Interesting fact: a man named Janus Varoufakis, who advised the market for virtual goods Dota 2, now holds the post of Finance Minister of Greece.